Welcome

 - Only mixed teams of four with at least one member being female will be eligible for ARWS ranking points.

-Location Information, Location Climate and Genaral information
+Location Information, Location Climate and General information

 LOCATION INFORMATION

-- The location will be Namibia.
+- The location TBC.

 LOCATION CLIMATE

-NAMIBIA GENERAL INFORMATION
+country GENERAL INFORMATION

-Travel and accommodation partner, Host Resorts and Area Attractions
+Travel Partner and Area Attractions

 TRAVEL PARTNER